ioggstream/draft-polli-restapi-ld-keywords/draft-polli-openapi-linked-data-keywords.md

 locations.
 Moreover they could reference unsecured resources (e.g. using the "http://" URI scheme [HTTP]).

+## The x-jsonld-context JSON Schema keyword {#keywords-context}

+The x-jsonld-context value
+provides the information required to interpret the associate schema instance as a JSON-LD according to the specification in [Section 6.1 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#interpreting-json-as-json-ld).

+Its value MUST be a valid JSON-LD Context (see [Section 9.15 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#context-definitions) ).

+When context composition (see {{int-composability}}) is needed, the JSON-LD Context SHOULD be provided in the form of a JSON object.

+## Interpreting schema instances {#interpreting}

-To interpret a schema instance as [JSON-LD]:
+To interpret a schema instance as JSON-LD:

 1. ensure that the initial schema instance does not have a "@context" and a "@type" property.
    For further information see {{sec-conflicts}};
 1. add the "@context" property with the value of x-jsonld-context.
-   This will be the instance context: the only one that will be mangled;
+   This will be the "instance context": the only one that will be mangled;
 1. add the "@type" property with the value of x-jsonld-type;
 1. iterate on each instance property like the following:

    - identify the sub-schema associated to the property (e.g. traversing $refs) and check the presence of semantic keywords;
-   - for the x-jsonld-type, add the "@type" property to the schema instance;
+   - for the x-jsonld-type, add the "@type" property to the sub-instance;
    - for the x-jsonld-context, integrate its information in the instance context when they are not already present;
    - interate this process in case of nested entries.

-## The x-jsonld-context JSON Schema keyword {#keywords-context}

-The x-jsonld-context value
+The specific algorithm
-provides the information required to interpret the associate JSONSCHEMA instance as a JSON-LD according to the specification in [Section 6.1 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#interpreting-json-as-json-ld).

-Its value MUST be a valid JSON-LD Context (see [Section 9.15 of JSON-LD-11](https://www.w3.org/TR/json-ld11/#context-definitions) ).
+for integrating the values of x-jsonld-context into the instance context is an implementation detail.
+Note that if the x-jsonld-context is an URL, an implementation that wants to automatically generate the instance context needs to dereference that URL.
+This is not trivial.

+NOTE: not a replacement for xsd/xmlschema in jsonschema.

 # Interoperability Considerations {#int}